 RIL Functions

-, as well as the functions described in the tables below.
-Skim the header file (/device/include/telephony/ril.h
+ril.h defines RIL states and variables, such as RIL_UNSOL_STK_CALL_SETUP, RIL_SIM_READY, RIL_SIM_NOT_READY, as well as the functions described in the tables below.
+Skim the header file (/device/include/telephony/ril.h) for details.

 1. Void (*RIL_RequestFunc) (int request, void *data, size_t datalen, RIL_Token t);